an-sh/menus-generator/README.md

 selector.
 Class attributes are concatenated, preserving classes defined in a menu constructor.

-Another way to insert attributes, based on tag/type combination, is a user supplied `attrsExtender` function.
+Another way to insert attributes, based on tag/nesting combinations, is a user supplied `attrsExtender` function.
 It should return an `attributes-object` and it recieves the following arguments:

 - `tag` - `string` HTML tag name.